 Counseling provides a safe space for students to explore difficulties and understand what is keeping them from achieving their goals.
 Counselors help students talk about their concerns and work toward removing the obstacles that keep them from reaching their goals.

-If your counselor determines that your needs require resources beyond what the center can provide, your counselor will assist with a referral to an appropriate mental health provider or agency.
+If a counselor determines that a student’s needs require resources beyond what the Center can provide, they will assist with a referral to an appropriate mental health provider or agency.

 Some of the services counselors provide are:

 The BMCC Counseling Center is committed to providing professional counseling for students on an individual basis.
 Students can discuss personal and academic issues.
 Counselors are available to provide guidance, assistance, and support.
 To make an appointment call or stop by the Center.

 If you think you are in crisis, please stop by the Counseling Center as soon as possible.
 Faculty and staff please read more information about how to refer a student.
 Counseling services are available in Hindi, Punjabi, Spanish, Mandarin and Cantonese.